CodeMacrocosm/codeboost-internship/README.md

 **Step 10: Update Your Progress on LinkedIn** 🌟
 - Create a brief video demonstrating your project's highlights (even 30 seconds will do).
 - Optionally, you can provide a verbal explanation of your project.
-- Share the `vide`o on LinkedIn along with a concise project overview.
+- Share the `video` on LinkedIn along with a concise project overview.
 - Don't forget to include the `GitHub repository link` in your LinkedIn post
 - Note: The repo link must have `codemacrocosm` followed by` your project name`
 - Utilize the `#WeLoveCodeMacrocosm` hashtag to connect with fellow interns, enabling viewers to delve deeper into your project.